ant-media/ant-media-documentation/docs/guides/stream-security/jwt-stream-security-filter.md

 ## JWT Token usage with streaming protocols

-In this section, we will look at how to use the TOTP token with various streaming protocols for publishing and playback.
+In this section, we will look at how to use the JWT token with various streaming protocols for publishing and playback.

 ### RTMP, SRT and WebRTC Publish URL usage